kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduling-framework.md

 ### Reserve {#reserve}

-A plugin that implements the Reserve extension has two methods, namely `Reserve` and `Unreserve`, that back two informational scheduling phases called Reserve and Unreserve, respectively.
+A plugin that implements the Reserve interface has two methods, namely `Reserve` and `Unreserve`, that back two informational scheduling phases called Reserve and Unreserve, respectively.
 Plugins which maintain runtime state (aka "stateful plugins") should use these phases to be notified by the scheduler when resources